Shopify/hydrogen/templates/skeleton/README.md

 # Hydrogen template: Skeleton

-This template seeds the `shopify hydrogen generate` command with templates.
+This template seeds the `shopify hydrogen generate` command from the `hydrogen cli`.